Truexbanan/sentiment-analysis-project-SMX/README.md

 1. Ensure that you have an `.env` file, containing the database parameters.
 If you do not permit access, you will be unable to connect to the database and run this program.
 This file needs to be located outside of the sentiment-analysis-project directory.

+2. Ensure that your AWS credentials are configured for translation services.
+This can be done by setting up your environment variables or configuring the AWS CLI as described in the [AWS Configuration](#aws-configuration) section.
+These credentials are necessary for using the AWS Translate service for language translation during the preprocessing step.

-2. Run the `main.py` file in the project directory.
+3. Run the `main.py` file in the project directory.

    Windows:
    ```